 Time Limit for Bringing Subscription Money

 Previously, no time limit was prescribed for depositing subscription money.
-However, under Section 56 of the Companies Act, 2013, companies must issue share certificates within two months from the date of incorporation, even if the subscription money has not been deposited.
+However, under Section 56 of the Companies Act, 2013, companies must issue share certificates within two months from the date of incorporation, even if the subscription money has not been deposited or paid in Cash may be.

 Key Case Laws